saborido/Charset-Explorer/README.md

 ## A character/sprites editor for ZX Spectrum

-For create multiple charsets and change it with a RANDOMIZE, [Use this tool](https://github.com/saborido/MHC-Routine-Generator) from other of my projects.
+For create multiple charsets and change it with a RANDOMIZE USR, [Use this tool](https://github.com/saborido/MHC-Routine-Generator) from other of my projects.

 ### This repository is in under construction, sorry for the mess...
 #### (this is my first repository ever, i'm trying to learn how this works...)